 It’s fairly unusual for a city’s main touristy area to also be its business and commercial heart, but that’s the case in Kuala Lumpur City Centre.
 Base yourself here for your first trip to Kuala Lumpur or for a fun family vacation.

-– Take plenty of selfies in front of the gleaming Petronas Towers.
-Be sure to also visit the towers at nighttime to enjoy the views of them illuminated against the inky sky.
+- Check out the gleaming Petronas Towers.
+Be sure to also visit at nighttime to enjoy the views of them illuminated against the inky sky.

 - Watch the evening fountain show in front of the Petronas Towers.

-– Browse in Suria KLCC shopping centre, the high-class mall that connects the two awesome towers.
+- Browse in Suria KLCC shopping centre, the high-class mall that connects the two towers.

 - Stroll through the large and leafy KLCC park, complete with pools, fountains, statues, and lots of places to sit and relax.